gabr1e11/so-simple-theme/en/_posts/2016-08-30-golden-titanium-part1.md

  [1]: http://www.codility.com
  [2]: https://codility.com/programmers/task/brackets_rotation/

- [^1]: Only me or the this 2 syllables 'tit' and 'anium' sound funny to anybody else?
+ [^1]: Is it only me or the this 2 syllables 'tit' and 'anium' sound rather funny?
  [^2]: Yeah, well, actually there are other challenges in Codility that are REALLY crazy, but I have to sell it, right?
  [^3]: Yeah, sure!
  [^4]: If you are not familiar you can check one of many articles explaining it, like this one: http://web.mit.edu/16.070/www/lecture/big_o.pdf
  [^5]: If you get less than that number, you are doing something really wrong!
- [^6]: Still reading at this point?
-My congratulations!
-And condolences.
-Yeah, who figures!